cameron-simpson/css/lib/python/cs/app/mailfiler.5.md

 ### No Loop Detection

 There is no loop detection for folders.
-It is possible to file from folder A to folder B and have a rule for folder B which in turn files to A; this will process the message indefinitely (once per pass).
+It is possible to file from folder A to folder B and have a rule for folder B which in turn files to A;
+this will process the message indefinitely (once per pass).

 However, a message which fails to file is noted and never reprocessed.
 This allows the user to fix the rules and then refile the message by hand, for example by using mutt to save the offending message to the same folder.
 The refiled message will be seen as new and processed anew.

+Also, it is possible to leave messages in the source folder by specifying a target of `.` to indicate the current folder;
+in this case the message is not considered on subsequent passes, avoiding a loop.
+The conventional arrange for this it to use:

+    DEFAULT=.

+at the start of the rules for such a folder.

 ### Assignments Are Rule Targets